CryptoBloks/crosslink-audit/README.md

 You can use the `.env.example` file as a template to create your `.env` file.
 Ensure that you replace placeholder values with your actual configuration values.

+The USDT audit scripts require active Alchemy API Keys.
+You can get one at https://www.alchemy.com/

 # To install

 npm install